 How Much Does it Cost to File for 501c3 Tax Exemptionfile for 501c3 tax exemption?
 Let me answer this question in two parts:

-Part One: IRS Form 1023-EZ – If you are NOT a church, a school, a hospital, a foreign organization, or a medical research organization, and if your total projected revenue (gross receipts) is less than $50,000 per year, then there’s a good chance you might qualify for tax exemption using IRS Form 1023-EZ.
+Part One: IRS Form 1023-EZ – If you are NOT a church, a school, a hospital, a foreign organization, or a medical research organization, and if your total projected revenue (gross receipts) is less than $50,000 per year, then there’s a good chance you will qualify for tax exemption using IRS Form 1023-EZ.
 IRS Form 1023-EZ is a substantially shorter and less expensive option for startup nonprofit organizations, and the IRS User Fee is only $250 (as of July 1, 2016).
-The IRS estimates less than 20 hours of total preparation time for completing this application, as opposed to the 100+ hours for completing the more expansive IRS Form 1023.
+The IRS estimates less than 20 hours of total preparation time for completing this application, as opposed to the 100+ hours for completing the more established (regular) IRS Form 1023.
 On top of all this, the turnaround time for IRS approval is much faster than when filing the regular IRS Form 1023.

-Give us a call at 800.268.4388 and we’ll be glad to walk you through the process, helping you get set up quickly and affordably.
+Give us a call at 800.268.4388 and we’ll be glad to walk you through the process, answering your questions and helping you get set up quickly and affordably.

 Part Two: IRS Form 1023 – IRS Form 1023 is the traditional application method that many new organizations must file with the IRS to obtain their tax exempt status.
 First, there is the required IRS Form 1023 User Fee, which is either $400 or $850 depending on your organization’s projected income over the next four years.
 If your organization’s projected annual revenue averages $10,000 or more during the next four years, then your user fee is $850.
 If your organization’s projected annual revenue averages less than $10,000 during the next four years, then your user fee is $400.
 This application fee is made payable by check to the United States Treasury and sent in as part of your 501c3 application packet.
 This User Fee payment is non-refundable.